-Before the coronavirus arrived, my friend Joy could be found camped out opposite the 7—Eleven a block beyond Nana Plaza on Soi 4.
+Before the virus descended upon Bangkok, my friend Joy could be found camped out opposite the 7—Eleven a block beyond Nana Plaza on Soi 4.
 I often ran into her when I decided to take the long way home after an evening at my bar.
 A businesslike woman who knew my drinking habits, she would often ask how much wine I had consumed.
 If I was in the middle of one of my exercise fetishes, she’d compliment me on my lack of a paunch.
 Then I’d get a brief update on how things were going on the Soi before being sent on my way.

 I know nothing about Joy’s background.
 The couple of times I asked only produced vague answers about how she’d had troubles just like everyone else.
 Always kept a certain distance.
 And when I on occasion handed her a one thousand baht note ($30), she found my generosity puzzling since she had not done anything to earn it.

 It was therefore a real surprise when one afternoon earlier this month I received the following message from the woman:

 “Can I borrow money first?
 Can I pay the room fee tomorrow?
 2500

 baht.
 I am not (have) a customer.
 If I have, I will repay you.
 Sorry for

 the disturbance but I really can’t find it.”

 Another victim of the economic hardship caused by the virus.
 I grabbed my bank card, donned a mask, and went out to the ATM to send her some money.
 I provided four times what she was asking; only covering the rent would still leave her struggling.
 Of course this was more help than she was expecting:

 “Why do you transfer to me?
 Ten thousand baht.
 So much.
 Thank you